ymdt142/Devops/README.md

 Each vietual box may have size of 4gb ,8gb but dock container will have less lize as compareb to vm machine.

+Docker Engine component?
+Docker engine have 2 componenet DockerD and DockerCLI.
+DockerD is the DockerDeamon which is something which runs in background process.
+DockerD contain containerD which is use for creating container and run the container.
+Dontainer is the product of Container Native computing Foundataion(CNCF) which is beign used by Docker.